• Skip to primary navigation

 Get out and about

-Going out can prevent you feeling isolated and give structure to your day.
-It’s possible to breastfeed a baby discreetly so that other people may not even notice.
+Going out can prevent you feeling isolated and give structure to your day, entertain your baby and give you a sense of purpose.
+Breastmilk is the ultimate in travel food – no need to take bottles of formula with you.
+If you wish, it’s easy to be discreet while breastfeeding, so that other people may not even notice.
 It helps to practise at home in front of a mirror.
 Offer a feed before your baby gets frantic—after all, a crying baby will guarantee an audience!
+For more ideas see our article Out and about with your breastfed baby.

 As time goes by

-Your healthy baby needs only your milk until about the middle of the first year, when he starts to show signs of readiness for solids.
+Your healthy baby needs only your milk until about the middle of the first year, when they start to show signs of readiness for solids.
 If you are returning to work, you can express your milk and continue to breastfeed when you are together.

 Growth spurts